Ending avoidable blindness

 The Foundation focuses on the comprehensive treatment of cataract blindness, but we also tackle other causes of blindness, including trachoma and refractive error.

 Since its formation in 1992 The Foundation has helped restore sight to well over 1 million people.

 Most people who are blind (approximately 90%) live in developing countries, where malnutrition, inadequate health and education services, poor water quality and a lack of sanitation lead to a high incidence of eye disease and an entrenched cycle of poverty and blindness.

 Alleviating blindness is an effective way of alleviating poverty in the developing world.

 In Australia, the standard of health – and eye health in particular – in some of our remote Indigenous communities can be compared to standards in developing countries.

-Around two-thirds of the world’s blind people are women – women live longer than men, are more likely to develop cataract blindness and vision loss, and less likely to receive treatment – and 1.4 million are children under the age of 15.
+Around 60% of the world’s blind people are women – women live longer than men, are more likely to develop cataract blindness and vision loss, and less likely to receive treatment.

 Children and blindness